Laaxxmm/Tally/README.md

    ```bash
    streamlit run src/dashboard.py
    ```
-4. Use the sidebar to enter host/port (defaults to `127.0.0.1:9000`) and select the date range.
-Click **Load from Tally** to fetch live data.
+4. Use the sidebar to enter host/port (defaults to `127.0.0.1:9000`), click **Connect to Tally** to load companies, choose the company, set your date range, and click **Load from Tally** to fetch live data.

 ## Module overview
 - `src/tally_client.py`: Minimal HTTP XML client for fetching Day Book vouchers and parsing them into structured objects.